Flaxmere 4-year-old: Oranga Tamariki had 'prime role' in events leading to beating - kaumātua

 But he said authorities also needed to be held accountable and had remained unfairly tight-lipped.

-"The family alone bear full responsibilty.
+"The family alone bear full responsibility.
 The community has reacted as one would expect - terribly - to what this family has been accused of in a lot of ways not speaking up, the damage to the moko, but nobody has pointed the finger at Oranga Tamariki as having a prime role in the events that led up to the outcome we are talking about."

 A hui with whānau and the Ministry took place earlier this week, but there was no clear outcome or way forward.